+ART-104 Digital Photography

+Introduces foundational techniques and processes of digital photography.
+Students explore the expressive potential of light, composition, and perspective while examining both the historical and contemporary issues associated with the practice.
+Course includes studio projects, lectures, assigned readings, class discussions, and critiques plus introductory-level instruction in DSLR cameras, light kits, Adobe Creative suite software.

 ART-105 Narrative Ceramics

 Studies the history and evolution of ceramics as a storytelling medium.
 Projects will include tile-making, coil-building, surface decoration, and sculptural techniques as a means to explore how artists have used clay to create compelling narratives.

-ART-115 Drawing: Observation and Interpretation
+(Offered on an occasional basis)

+ART-110 Installation Art

+Creates art environments that offer a unique experience for the viewer.
+Projects will include research, planning, drafting, and exhibiting artistic creations in spaces across campus and throughout the local community.

+ART-112 Screenprinting

+Utilizes silkscreen printing as a medium that can be integrated with photography, digital imagery, and three-dimensional objects.
+The course offers an exploration of the formal elements of design with an emphasis on the use of color.
+Coursework includes studio production, lectures, demonstrations, and critiques.

+ART-115 Drawing

-Introduces a variety of drawing media.
+Introduces a variety of drawing media, including graphite, charcoal, brush and ink, pastels, and collage.
 Students are challenged to observe the visual world around them and to respond to that observation with interpretive choices in mark-making and composition to produce visual expression.
 Media may include graphite, charcoal, brush and ink, pastels, and collage.

-ART-125 Painting: Representation and Expression
+ART-125 Painting

-Provides instruction in the use of painting media to represent, amplify, and interpret the world.
-Students are also encouraged to discover the expressive possibilities in relationships of color, shape, texture and mark-making through work with oil paint and other painting materials and surfaces.
+Introduces paint media to represent, amplify, and interpret the world.
+Students are also encouraged to discover the possibilities of color, shape, texture and mark-making.

-ART-130 Art in the Elementary Classroom